 Each workspace has a logical data model (LDM) which defines what data is available for analysis and what the relationship is between different data entities (datasets).
 In GoodData, the LDM is often represented by a diagram with arrows connecting datasets in hierarchies.
-This diagram can be referred to when building calculated measures and insights.
+This diagram can be referred to when building metrics and insights.

 Whether you load your data to a GoodData workspace from a data warehouse or from a CSV file, you will always create a logical data model.

 Datasets are the basic organizational unit of the Logical Data Model.
 They are a collection of related facts, attributes, and references.
 You can imagine a dataset as a table or a collection of tables.